-Employees who feel their voice is heard are 4.6 times more likely to feel empowered to perform their best work
+According to medium.com, a strong learning culture leads to 30-50% high retention rates in company.
+Moreover, employees who feel their voice is heard are 4,6 times more likely to feel empowered to perform their best work.
+(Forbes)

 This should be written on the walls of the companies, so that people never forget it.
 People in general, in any context, must feel that they are listened to, that they are treated like human beings with ideas and opinions.
 So, having engaged employees requires companies which actually know what this engagement means for their teams, a topic which will be further analysed in this article.

 Employees who feel they get to use the best strengths and abilities at work are 15% less likely to quit their job, according to Gallup.
 Creating a working environment in which the employees' strengths and values are fully developed is beneficial both for them and for the company goals.
 And not only because this reduces the workforce turnover, but also because companies should invest in professional skills.

 Now, to sum up what I've written so far, engaged employees are highly linked with a learning culture, a context in which they are encouraged to fully use their strengths and abilities and to make themselves heard in a stimulating working environment.
 So, learning is an essential feature to prevent disengagement in the workforce.
 But, here comes another issue: how do you increase engagement in these online corporate trainings?

 First of all, talk to your teams, ask them what they need, professionally speaking, what corporate goals they want to achieve and what the obstacles that prevent them from doing this are.
 Employees are stressed about online training, especially when they perceive it as another task and they are forced to participate in it.

 So, involve them in choosing a suitable learning approach, personalised to their learning style and needs.
 Ask them what they expect from an online training, what works best for them when it comes to knowledge retention, what their professional ambitions are.